Home / Analysis / Crypto / Price Predictions / Mantle Price Prediction 2025: Bumpy Road Ahead but Potential for Record Highs

 Mantle was one of the hottest topics in the world of crypto in July 2023, when it was launched.
 The layer-2 scaling solution launched its mainnet and its MNT token and soon saw success, shooting up the price charts.

-Depending on how one views things, Mantle serves as either the successor or rebranding of BitDAO’s BIT token.
+Depending on how one views things, Mantle is either the successor or rebranding of BitDAO’s BIT token.
 It has a ready-made user base and hopes to build on that.

 Mantle Price Prediction